ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

     drawTree(200, "green")
 ```

 The for loop runs the block of code inside it three times.
-But this code has a bug.
 Run it and you'll find that the turtle draws all the three instances of the tree at the same spot.
 Modify exactly one of the lines to get the same output as the version above it.
 You should get an output similar to the one below:

 ![manyTrees](manyTrees.png){:height="200px"}

 ## Step 6: Take a detour into random numbers

 In this step you will use the [python random module](https://docs.python.org/3/library/random.html) to add an artistic touch to your drawings.
-Drawing all the trees in a straight line is a good first attempt at creating the forest but its not very realistic.
+Although drawing all the trees in a straight line is a good first attempt at creating the forest, its not very realistic.
 So, your next goal is to place the trees at random locations that are roughly along a horizontal line.
-As a warm up try out the exercises below that demonstrate the use of the random module with the `drawTriangle()` function.
+As a warm up try out the exercises below that demonstrate the use of the random module with the `drawTriangle()` function that you implemented earlier.

 Start by writing a simple for loop to draw triangles along a circle.
-This code does not involve any randomization.
+This code does not involve randomization.

 ```